Kesomannen/FlowTween/README.md

 ![FlowTweenExample2](https://github.com/Kesomannen/FlowTween/assets/113015915/04e8b1d4-70d8-4370-904c-c6ef03c676ad)

-<b>Note!
-FlowTween is not fully compatible with IMGUI.
+<b>Note: FlowTween is not fully compatible with IMGUI.
 If you have an IMGUI custom editor,
 or a package like NaughtyAttributes which overrides all editors, the tween preview will not show.</b>

 Prefer a no-code approach?
 The `Tweener` component can tween tons of properties without a single line of code!

 ![FlowTweenExample](https://github.com/Kesomannen/FlowTween/assets/113015915/ce41dd06-44ce-4132-b672-57f4d86bdb70)

-<b>Note!
-The Tweener component is fully incompatible with IMGUI.</b>
+<b>Note: The Tweener component is fully incompatible with IMGUI.</b>

+Check out the [wiki](https://github.com/Kesomannen/FlowTween/wiki) for more examples and thorough documentation of all the features.

 ## Installation